What we've learned while facilitating the Business Model Canvas.

 A business department was given a list of “Goals” but often times, “goals” are “band-aids” to a systemic problem.

 A department in a large organization was reviewed by a vice president who wrote on a board a list of goals that department needed to reach.
 Sue And Company suggested the department go through the Business Model Canvas Suite starting with the Value Proposition Map.
 When we were done drilling through three different Value Proposition maps for the internal “customers” with which this department interacts, WE DISCOVERED THE CORE ISSUE THAT WAS PREVALENT THROUGH-OUT.
-When this ONE issue was corrected, the bulk of the “goals” fell into place because the underlying issue was no longer there.
+When this ONE issue was corrected, the bulk of the “goals” fell into place because we clarified the underlying issue.

 We discovered the market was shrinking when we did the Environment Map!

 Nothing is more shocking than to think everything is going well only to discover the business is actually going down a waterfall in a barrel.
 The Business Model Canvas was facilitated at a business that could not seem to get out a rut.
 Its sales were flat and they could not figure out why.
 They had a great handle on its value, customers and a well-oiled business structured.
 IT WASN’T UNTIL WE DRILLED DOWN ON THE MACRO-ECONOMIC FORCES DID WE DISCOVER THAT THEIR CUSTOMER BASE WAS SHRINKING!
 This insight gave them the direction they needed to do a pivot and remain profitable.